How to Do an SEO Competitor Analysis to Find Keywords

-Competitive analysis is the process of identifying your competition, exploring their business strategy and understanding the competitors’ market share.
-It focuses on the competitors’ strengths and weaknesses relative to the broader market (think SWOT analysis) that will help your own competitive strategy evolve.
+SEO competitor analysis is the process of identifying your competitor’s keywords and understanding their market share based on how well they rank.
+It focuses on the competitors’ strengths and weaknesses relative to the broader market.

-Within the marketing realm, a competitive analysis can lead to highly actionable insights.
+Within the marketing realm, an competitor keyword analysis can lead to highly actionable insights.
 You will often uncover new learnings about audience interests, preferences and behavior.

 Through the lens of SEO, however, a competitive analysis reveals the marketing strategies and tactics that your SERP competitors use to rank high in Google.
 These may be new competitors like small businesses that sell similar products, or indirect competitors targeting long-tail keywords.
 A thorough analysis exposes their marketing efforts and reveals opportunities on which you can capitalize.

 It’s critical that you determine your goals before you dive into a competitive landscape analysis.
-Your goals will shape the questions you ask, as well as the format of the final deliverable.
+Your goals will shape the questions you ask while you do keyword research as well as the final deliverable.
 Are you looking for gaps in your content strategy?
 Do you want to rank number one for a specific keyword?
 Or do you want to uncover the secret of your competitions B2B SEO strategy?

 An SEO-focused competitive analysis is a little different.
 This one doesn’t just explore your direct business rivals.
-It also identifies the top competition in the SERPs for your priority key terms.
+It also identifies the top competition in the SERP for your priority key terms.
 Nike’s top competition for a certain keyword, for example, may be an up-and-coming indie brand or even a player that’s not a business rival at all, like Runner’s World.
+They may also be competing against retailers like Dicks.
 Findings like this can lead to meaningful brand insight that can’t come from anywhere else.

 There are plenty of great ways to run a competitor analysis.
 But the only way to produce meaningful insight is to keep your method consistent.
 Once you identify the tools you’ll be using and the factors you’ll be looking for, systematize your process and make it repeatable.
 We recommend keeping a master spreadsheet of all your competitors and their data so you can easily compare results.
 Add your site to the spreadsheet, too.
 Compare it across the same metrics.